 Students will develop and deliver a presentation on a specific project approved by their instructor.
 Coordination of previous skills on independent projects utilizing manual drafting and computer graphics software for model building and design.
 (Most current versions of AutoCAD will be used.)
-Prerequisite(s): ARC 210 student will experience more complicated problems in this course, and will coordinate previous skills for the graphical solutions.
-(Most current version of AutoCAD will be used.)
-Prerequisite(s): ARC 210 or
+Prerequisite(s): ARC 210

-ARC 262-PIPING.
-STRUCTURAL DETAILING AND ELECTROMECHANICAL DRAFTING detailing, electromechanical details and working drawings.
-The
+ARC 262-PIPING, STRUCTURAL DETAILING AND ELECTROMECHANICAL DRAFTING

-ART 157-INTRODUCTION TO CONTEMPORARY 2-4-4 ART
+2-4-4 ART 157-INTRODUCTION TO CONTEMPORARY ART